PALS FALL 2022 CLASSES

 Come To Our Enrichment Classes

-PALS (Perimeter Adult Learning Services) is pleased to announce that it will be presenting classes for the Fall 2021 session running for 8 weeks on Mondays, September 13 – November 1.
-The classes will be at Dunwoody United Methodist Church once again.
-Masks are required inside the church.
+PALS (Perimeter Adult Learning Services) is pleased to announce that it will be presenting classes for the Fall 2022 session running for 8 weeks on Mondays, September 12 – November 7 (no class September 26).
+The classes will be at Dunwoody Baptist Church once again.
 A detailed description of the classes is as follows:

 10:00 am -11:00 am – The Sociology of Religion – Kemal Budak will explore the importance of religion in our social life, looking at both the global and American religious landscapes.
 Topics will include the relationship between religion and politics, what are sects and cults, what constitutes a denomination, ending with an examination of strange and unusual religious beliefs and practices.
 The seminal works of Karl Marx and Max Weber will also be examined.